Australia's first violence Commissioner appointed

 Some $27 million in funding has been given to back the commission she will head, starting from November 1.

-The former coalition government had picked Catherine Fitzpatrick for the role, but Labor rescinded that appointment citing a need to go through an open and competitive process.
+The former Coalition government had picked Catherine Fitzpatrick for the role.
+Labor rescinded that appointment, citing the need for an open and competitive selection process.

 Ms Fitzpatrick will remain on the national plan advisory group.

-The appointment comes as parliament approved new laws to provide 10 days of paid domestic violence leave.
+The appointment came as parliament approved new laws to provide 10 days of paid domestic violence leave.

-The entitlement will be available for most employees from February 1, but small businesses will have an extra six months to adjust to the change.
+The entitlement will be available for most employees from February 1.
+Small businesses will have an extra six months to adjust to the change.